mpenner2003/ZapChirp/README.md

         Registration: Users can register by providing their full name, username, email, password, and gender.
 The password is hashed and stored securely in the database.
         Login: Registered users can log in using their username and password.
 A JWT token is generated upon successful login and is used for authenticating subsequent requests.
-        Logout: If users refresh the page, users can log out, which invalidates their session tokens FEATURES THAT ARE STILL A WORK IN PROGRESS:
+        Logout: If users refresh the page, users can log out, which invalidates their session tokens FEATURES THAT ARE STILL A WORK IN PROGRESS (Unfinished):
     Real-time messaging with contacts
         Messaging: Users would be able to send and receive messages in real-time using Socket.io.
 Messages should be stored in MongoDB.
         WebSockets: WebSocket connections are used to ensure instant delivery of messages between users.